georgebola/Fuzzy-Logic-Diagnosis-of-Liver-Damage/README.md

 # Fuzzy-Logic-Diagnosis-of-Liver-Damage
+Diagnosis of Liver Damage due to alcoholic abuse.
-Tools Used: Fuzzy Logic toolbox for Matlab, Simulink
+Tools Used: Matlab, Fuzzy Logic toolbox for Matlab, Simulink